JAN 23rd- MAR 13th, 2021

 The alchemy that takes place between the form of the original stone sculpture, which sometimes dates back thousands of years, and the contemporary and delicate aspect of the colored glass that it bears leads us towards the strange and the incongruous, notions dear to the artist, for whom humor and transgression are natural forms of communication.
 The contemplator is struck by the paradox that surrounds each work in the series: the aesthetic and the power of these thousand-year-old Buddhist sculptures is augmented by that of the fragile, colorful glass cushions, and the result is strangely beautiful.

-Zhuo Qi is born in China in 1985 in Fuxin, Liaoning province.
+Qi Zhuo was born in China in 1985 in Fuxin, Liaoning province.
 Graduated with honors from Le Mans Higher School of Fine Arts (the DNSEP Diploma), post graduate program KAOLIN of ENSA Limoges in France and Geneva University of Art and Design in Switzerland, he has been working and living in France since 2008.
 He was in residency at Fondation Martell in Cognac, France in 2020.